Omnaura/Scapy-GUI/README.md

 Read LICENCE

-Sorry I gave up midway through realising how much more work I would
+Sorry I gave up midway through realising how much more work I would have to put in